StrengthsFinder is one of the most popular assessments in the field of positive psychology.

 It is best to take the test in a quiet environment when you feel rested and calm, so you’re not rushing through.
 This way you’ll get the most accurate results of your strengths.

 Fun Facts About StrengthsFinder

-- StrengthsFinder was developed by an American psychologist Donald O. Clifton in 1999.
+- StrengthsFinder was developed by American psychologist Donald O. Clifton in 1999.
 He’s regarded as one of the fathers of the field of positive psychology and his work is influential to this day.

-- StrengthsFinder doesn’t regard some strengths as better than other strengths.
+- StrengthsFinder doesn’t regard some strengths as better than others strengths.
 Each strength has its place and purpose in the world.
 Some situations call for one strength, and other situations call for other strengths.
 That’s why it’s impossible to call some strengths better than others.

 - Achiever is the most common strength, occurring in over 30% of people’s Top 5 strengths.
 The following most common strengths are responsibility, learner, relator, and strategic.